rudraditya21/lattice/docs/SEMANTICS.md

 4. Additive: `+ -`.
 5. Comparisons: `< <= > >=`.
 6. Equality: `== !=`.
+7. Indexing binds tighter than arithmetic: `postfix [ index ]`.
-7. Assignment (right-associative): `=` in statements, not an expression operator in arithmetic contexts.
+8. Assignment (right-associative): `=` in statements, not an expression operator in arithmetic contexts.

 ## Assignment Semantics
 - Simple assignment binds or rebinds in the nearest enclosing lexical scope; shadowing is allowed on first introduction.